duhnnie/iPodJS/README.md

 ## Known issues

 For Microsoft IE11/Edge it is necessary to apply some polyfills to solve some issues:
   * Edge doesn't have a promise-like implementation of the `Audio.play()` method.
 A dirty polyfill is being used *ONLY* for the demo using the `npm run start` command.
-In production use the polyfill must be applied manually or with some tool (Babel), since the distribuitable code doesn't include the browser-function polyfills.
+For production the polyfill must be applied manually or by using some tool (Babel), since the distribuitable code doesn't include the browser-function polyfills.
   * IE11 has issues with `Array.from()` method, it needs to be polyfilled to make the iPodJS work.

 ## Become a contribuitor